daust/JasperReportsIntegration/README.md

 * Restrict access based on IP address: You typically want to restrict access to the JasperReportsIntegration J2EE application.
 Only the database server should be allowed to call it.
 You can can restrict access to certain ip addresses by specifying the parameter ``ipAddressesAllowed=...`` in the ``application.properties`` file, see details [here](#configuration.jasperreports_properties).
 * You should encrypt the passwords in the configuration file ``application.properties``.
 You can do this using the command line script ``bin\encryptPasswords.cmd`` or ``bin/encryptPasswords.sh`` respectively.
 * You should delete the directory ``reports/demo`` because it contains sample reports, particulary one that works on the user objects installed in the schema.
+* Since 2.9.0, all error messages will be suppressed.
+For development systems you need to enable the error messages by specifying the parameter ``printDebugToScree=true`` in the ``application.properties`` file, see details [here](#configuration.jasperreports_properties).

 ## Accessing JasperReportsIntegration through SSL